microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-companyterms-termsandconditionsassignment.md

 ---
 title: "termsAndConditionsAssignment resource type"
-description: "C) policy to a given group.
+description: "A termsAndConditionsAssignment entity represents the assignment of a given Terms and Conditions (T&C) policy to a given group.
 Users in the group will be required to accept the terms in order to have devices enrolled into Intune."
 author: "tfitzmac"
 ---